+Mission Fair

-Mission Fair - sponsored by the Room Parents and staffed by the parents and students to raise funds for the Sisters of the Holy Cross Overseas Missions.
+This event is sponsored by the Room Parents and staffed by the parents and students to raise funds for the Sisters of the Holy Cross Overseas Missions.
 The fair is scheduled for the spring and consists of games, raffles, food sales and a flea market.

-Dress Up/Dress Down Days - Students may "dress up" in their best or "dress down" in play clothes in exchange for a small donation to the Student Council on this day.
+Dress Up/Dress Down Days

+Students may "dress up" in their best or "dress down" in play clothes in exchange for a small donation to the Student Council on this day.
 The students must be clean, modest and presentable in their casual clothes.
-Specific guidelines will be posted in classrooms and emailed to parents.
+Specific guidelines will be posted in The Weekly.